The structure of the conjunctiva. Conjunctiva of the eyes. Innervation and blood supply

 Physiological role of the conjunctiva of the eye

-The main functions of the conjunctiva are associated with the structure of this membrane of the eye:
+The main functions of the conjunctiva are related to the structure of this membrane of the eye:

-1. The protective role is associated with the presence of stratified epithelium on the surface.
+1. The protective role is associated with the presence of multilayered epithelium on the surface.
 These cells protect the eyeball itself from small foreign objects.

-2. Produce fluid, which also helps to remove small particles from the mucosal surface.
+2. produce fluid, which also helps remove small particles from the surface of the mucous membrane.

-3. Lysozyme produced by glandular cells, as well as immunoglobulins, provide protection against pathogenic flora and reduce the risk of developing an inflammatory reaction.
+3. Lysozyme produced by glandular cells, as well as immunoglobulins, provide protection against pathogenic flora and reduce the risk of developing a inflammatory reaction.

 Video about the structure of the conjunctiva of the eye

-The direct manifestations of conjunctival pathologies depend on the pathological process itself.
+The immediate manifestations of conjunctival pathologies depend on the pathological process.
 Among them are:

 • Pain in the eye area, aggravated by blinking movements;